sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

    - condition to start : "skip_syseepromd" != true
 ### Test steps
 1. Verify the syseepromd running status
-   - If it's not running, report the error status and go to the next
+   - If it's not running, report the error status
 2. Verify the 'EEPROM_INFO|State' in State DB has the 'Initialized' field set to '1'
 3. Verify the 'EEPROM_INFO|*' has valid pairs of key and value in State DB
    - Verify the data to check with the output of the platform api or cli command
+4. Stop syseepromd daemon
+5. Verify the syseepromd running status
+   - If it's running, report the error status
+6. Verify that all db data setting is cleared
+7. Restart syseepromd daemon
+8. Verify the syseepromd running status same as step #1
+9. Verify that all db data setting is populated same as step #2,3

 ## Test case # 9 Data for thermalctld daemon
 ### Test objective